EyebrowHairs/eyebrowhairs.zettel.page/Link Dump.md

 ### 2020-09-11
 [Half Farmer/Half X](https://www.japanfs.org/en/news/archives/news_id028996.html) - very interesting concept which I’m leaning towards.
 I have been able to garden a few times before (I usually lived in apartments so there weren’t many opportunities) and it was an enjoyable experience.
 Although farming for actual sustenance may be more stressful than my mere gardening for fun…

-### 2020-09-07
-Orientation for school started 2 weeks ago and classes start next week.
-I was reminded of the importance of following routines and schedules, so I planned out a typical week and am using it as a desktop wallpaper for easy access.
-It’s not a strict schedule, but it helps to visualize what needs to be done and how much time can be used for activities.

-## August 2020

-### 2020-08-12
-These days I have been quite lazy at maintaining any sort of note-system.
-I have been reading a lot of books and articles, but have just  been writing notes down on paper without processing them further.
-However,  with the guilt of not maintaining my Zettelkasten in the back of my mind, I believe that I am still thinking of forming connections between ideas, and perhaps caught a glimpse of how exciting it is to maintain a Zettelkasten and be on the lookout for more ideas to grow it.
-As an example, I was reading a book and suddenly recalled a very similar and related idea from another book.
-Wow!
-I could make a new note with that connection!
-But alas, without writing it down, this connection will probably fade away… (unless, you know, I write it down)

 ## July 2020
 ### 2020-07-28
 [Mountain of Ink](https://www.mountainofink.com/) - nice detailed reviews of different fountain pen inks!
 I have fallen down the fountain pen-rabbit hole again…